-6. Rationalisation of state owned entities
+Rationalisation of state-owned entities

-Government should implement processes to prevent multiple state-owned entities from competing with one another, and merge public entities into a single operation or into viable
+Government should implement processes to prevent multiple state-owned entities from competing with one another, and merge public entities into a single operation or into viable private operators who can make the assets work better.
+The rationale for the integration of BBI, Sentech and SITA needs to be made clearer and more transparent.

-7. USAASA, the USAF and USOs
+USAASA, the USAF and USOs

-With the absorption of USAASA's regulatory functions under the proposed economic regulator, the rationality and effectiveness of having a universal service fund at all needs to be reviewed.
-Universal access and service mechanisms should be reassessed in the context of the increasing availability of Internetenabled devices and multiple points of public access.
-Greater coordination is needed among good value of spectrum for general purpose use through public access or commons models.
+With the absorption of USAASA's regulatory functions under the proposed economic regulator, the rationality and effectiveness of having a universal service fund at all, needs to be reviewed.
+Universal access and service mechanisms should be re-assessed in the context of the increasing availability of Internet-enabled devices and multiple points of public access.
+Greater co-ordination is needed among specialised governance bodies, including ICASA (on content and infrastructure), the Information Commissioner and associated agencies such as the USAASA to leverage these trends (for example, by providing free public Wi-Fi access).